-I am a Professor in Artificial Intelligence at at RMIT University (Melbourne, Australia) within the School of Science (Computer Science Discipline). and a member of the RMIT AI Group.
+I am a Professor in Artificial Intelligence at RMIT University (Melbourne, Australia) within the School of Computing Technologies (AI Discipline) and a member of the AI Innovation Lab.
 I completed my PhD and M.Sc in the Cognitive Robotics Group at the University of Toronto (Toronto, Canada) and, before that, a BSc in Computer Science at Universidad Nacional del Sur in Bahia Blanca, Argentina.

-My research falls in the intersection between knowledge representation and reasoning for action and change, automated planning, and intelligent agents.
-In a nutshell, my work seeks better representation models and reasoning techniques (i.e., algorithms) for building intelligent controllers "running" in complex dynamic environments (e.g., controllers for UAVs, elevators, smart houses, or NPCs in video games).
-In those cases, a controller-agent must plan, verify, execute, monitor, and reconsider its actions so as to achieve its objectives or goals.
-Programming such controllers in standard languages (like C++ or JAVA) becomes a difficult, cumbersome, and error-prone enterprise, so we look for better ways to do that!
+My research falls in the intersection between knowledge representation for reasoning for action and change, automated planning, and intelligent agents.
+In a nutshell, my research seeks better representation models and algorithms for programming intelligent controllers operating in complex and dynamic environments.
+In those cases, an intelligent agent must plan, verify, execute, monitor, and reconsider its actions so as to achieve its goals.
+Developing such controllers in standard programming languages (like C++, Python, or JAVA) becomes a difficult, cumbersome, and an error-prone task, so we look for better ways to do that!
 At RMIT I also teach several courses, mostly related to the mathematical foundations of Computer Science (Theory of Computation, Discrete Mathematics, and Artificial Intelligence).

 I generally teach the following courses:

 1st year COSC2627/2627 Discrete Structures: standard math course for Computer Scientists.

 3rd year COSC1125/1127 Artificial Intelligence (AI): standard CS course on AI for basic techniques, such as search, adversarial search, learning, knowledge representation, intelligent agents and planning, reasoning under uncertainty.

 3rd year COSC1204/20148 Agent-oriented Programming & Design: an elective, seminar-style, and project-based course on AI techniques to design and develop intelligent systems and controllers.